phips28/facebook-live-video/README.md

 # facebook-live-video
-Scrape a website or other source and stream it as a Facebook Live Video to any User Timeline.
+Stream a website with phantomjs to Facebook Live via ffmpeg (video) and collect Facebook reactions